Author by a waterfall on Croatia and Bosnia and Herzegovina roadtrip

 One goes to Croatia for its breathtaking nature.
 The water is as clear and blue as you’ve imagined—you don’t even need snorkelling gear to spot sea urchins lounging on the seafloor.
 The waterfalls are as dreamy as rumoured, and the old towns along the Dalmatian coast have even more intriguing details and charming streets than in pictures.
 Sure, it gets crowded, but that’s a small price to pay for paradise, right?

-Author of the blog with a waterfall in Plitvice lakes in background
+Author on a Croatia and Bosnia and Herzegovina roadtrip with a waterfall in Plitvice lakes in background

 Plitvice lakes